HugoCls/HugoCls/README.md

 - Various [bots and scripts](https://hugocls.com/), many documented on my website

 > [!NOTE]
-> The Github links for all the projects are available on their page on the website.
+> The Github links for all the projects are available on their page on [my website](https://hugocls.com/).

 ### Pentesting Platforms